Thinnesen/tradingaps-code/demo-app/README.md

-# NodeJS,Mongoose,Express Project in MVC Architecture
+# NodeJS,Mongoose,Express Project in MVC Architecture.
 **Supported version of nodejs >= 12**,
 **Supported version of mongoose >= 6**